 A room designed around a sports theme can be welcoming to the whole family, especially if everyone is equally sports-minded.
 Use the man cave as a place to watch weekly football games and host a party in conjunction with the Super Bowl.
 Consider designating time during the week when the room is off-limits to spouses or children to preserve the initial intent of the room.

 If you’re not into watching sports, make space for celebrating hobbies like watching movies.
 You may even consider installing two TV’s and two soundbars that way you can have your game on and the kids could be in another corner watching a movie.
 You can display movie posters and other cinematic memorabilia, such as tickets from that premiere you got in line for at midnight.
 Deck the room with comfortable seating and a home theater that will open the door to hosting viewing parties with the whole family.
 You can also make the man cave into ‘recreation central’ with a dartboard, a pool table, a jukebox, and, if space allows, a hot tub.

 While not kid-friendly, man cave decorations can pay homage to beer or your favorite alcoholic beverage.
 Start with a bar sink, beer or wine fridge, signage celebrating your favorite brand, and a selection of glassware, including steins or a decanter.
+Pick a dark corner of the room and take advantage of LED bar lights and signs to create both a trendy and vintage effect.
+You may pick a neon LED sign from the popular selection available at the gallery, or you can create one from scratch with a message, name, signature or even a logo.
+You can see what it would look like in advance, and try different colors and backgrounds until you find a suitable choice.
 Go across the pond (proverbially) and use dark walls and walnut trim to capture the feel of an English pub.
 Make the man cave into a place where you relax with friends and/or your spouse in the evening or on the weekend.